-And then, they took those 17 principles and broke them down yet again into attributes.
-So instead of the original COSO model was long paragraphs, long narrative, the COSO organization took that same narrative, rejiggered it, and then broke it into pieces.
+Then they took those 17 principles and broke them down yet again into attributes.
+So instead of the original COSO model, which was long paragraphs, long narrative, the COSO organization took that same narrative, rejiggered it, and then broke it into pieces.

-Okay, so it’s just giving us more granularity.
-Now that’s a plus for clarity, but it also becomes tricky if you’re documenting internal controls because you might be a manager documenting internal controls.
-Maybe you’re at the Federal Government level.
-Instead of just asking you to document your controls using the five components you’re now being asked to also use the 17 principles.
-And for auditors, this is a requirement of the GAO’s Yellow Book.
+So it’s just giving us more granularity.
+Now that’s a plus for clarity, but it also becomes tricky if you’re documenting internal controls.
+You might be a manager documenting internal controls.
+Maybe you’re at the federal government level.
+Instead of just asking you to document your controls using the five components, you’re now being asked to also use the 17 principles.
+For auditors, this is a requirement out of the GAO’s Yellow Book.

-The GAO, for performance auditors, is mentioning both the components and the principles throughout the performance audit standards, so we don’t get you to just use the components, the five anymore, we also have to take into account the 17th in our documentation, but also in our reporting.
+The GAO, for performance auditors, is mentioning both the components and the principles throughout the performance audit standards, so we don’t get to just use the components (the five) anymore, we also have to take into account the 17 in our documentation, but also in our reporting.